 The Nabateans were Arabic-speaking nomads who selected the best oases to settle in.
-And they used the inaccessible mountains to protect themselves from bandits and highway robbers.
+And they used the inaccessible mountains to protect themselves from bandits.

 But these people were a desert people, so they had no architectural heritage of their own.
-The Petra style was therefore a jumble of influences absorbed along the trading routes: Egyptian, Assyrian, Hellenistic, Mesopotamian and Roman imagery.
+The Petra style was therefore from various influences absorbed along the trading routes: Egyptian, Assyrian, Hellenistic, Mesopotamian and Roman imagery.